nonnontrivial/ctts/README.md

 `mpsas` in the response stands for 'magnitudes per square arcsecond', and it is the predicted brightness value for that location.

-## todos

-- [ ] support for continents other than north america
-- [ ] less noisy container startup
-- [ ] live updates to open meteo data while app is running
-- [ ] REST apis in addition to the gRPC ones
-- [ ] better storage of predictions in order to faciliate grouping/sorting

 ## documentation